pixelplicity/gatsby-plugin-plausible/README.md

 3. Update `gatsby-config.js` [options](#options).

-To read more about reciped check out the [recipes announcement](https://www.gatsbyjs.org/blog/2020-04-15-announcing-gatsby-recipes/).
+To read more about recipes check out the [announcement](https://www.gatsbyjs.org/blog/2020-04-15-announcing-gatsby-recipes/).

 ## How to use